 Have you been made redundant?
-How do I know what skills I have and what kind of employee I should be with?
-Looking for a job can be difficult but being able to describe and demonstrate your skills on paper will give employees more information about what you can do.
-Research can help you identify your potential skills and what would be a good fit for you.
+Are you asking yourself, 'How do I know what skills I have and what kind of employee I should be?'?
+Looking for a job can be difficult.
+However, being able to describe and demonstrate your skills on paper will give employees more information about what you can do.
+Research helps to identify your potential skills and what is a good fit for you.
 And lucky for you, we're here to explain everything!

-- I have eliminated by competition
+- I've been eliminated by competition

 - How do I feel about my job?